Gann Square of Nine – How to Trade Using This Forecasting Tool

 (5.438469)2 = 29 rounded off

 To determine the value to the left, instead of subtracting 2, the number is added.
 So, we simply add +2 to the square root of 54 (7.348469), bringing the value to 9.348469.
 We then square this result to get a value of 87.

 The Gann square of nine helps to identify time and price alignments in order to forecast prices.

 In the Gann Square of nine, the key numbers of importance are as follows:

-From the above chart, one the most important numbers as we know it occurs every 45 degrees on the Gann square of nine chart.
-The degrees are said to be associated with time, which is irrelevant especially when you are using the Gann square of nine chart for day trading.
-The above standard chart is also known as a 1x1 chart.
-As an example, if price made a high of 54 on the day, then if price retreats, the next support is seen at 29, as it is the next number that is closest to the number across to the square of nine.
+Above is a standard 1x1 chart.
+As an example, if price made a high of 54 on the day, if price retreats, the next support is 29, as it is the next closest number across the square of nine.

 The chart below shows the Gann square of nine with the circle plotted around it.

 To use the Gann chart, simply replace the starting number 1 with a number of your choice and the desired step value.
 In the above example, the increment is 1, but you could use larger or smaller values.